 About to send a print job to the printer?
-Here are five things to double check before sending it, saving you precious time to print.
+Here are five things to double check before you submit files, saving you precious time to print.

 If It Bleeds, We Will Crop